Check availability for your trip and quickly book online

 E) Throw Rapid - The Stanislaus River’s sneak attack!
 At this point in the Stanislaus, the river takes a sharp right turn, followed by a sharp left.
 Those who aren’t paying attention will find themselves face to face (literally) with the low hanging branches.
 Stop just downstream of this to watch other unknowing groups scramble to avoid the trees!
 We recommend staying river left.

 F) Horseshoe Park - An excellent place to picnic or just stop for a break.
 The park itself sprawls over nearly ½ mile and has picnic tables, restrooms, a parking lot and access point, as well as a campground that can be reserved through the Corp of Engineers.
-This is considered the unofficial “halfway point”.
+In 2015, the very end of this park is the end point.
+This is where our staff will greet you, help you with your equipment, and where the shuttle system will run.

 G) Honolulu Bar - Access to this is often hard to spot, although it too provides river access.
 Picnic tables are here as well- but the main thing to know about this spot is the fork in the river- be prepared to go left or plan to do some up-river paddling!